 "It was really powerful.
 You could just feel the Spirit there on the yard," adds Jennifer Lowrey, Prison Fellowship's national director of Hope Events.

 The impact of the Gospel message was deepened because the crowd could see its effects on the stage in front of them.
-In addition to Richard Andrew, three other people who spoke—Prison Fellowship staff members Chad Prince, John Henry, and Willie Culpeper—all testified to how the love of God has brought them out of the snare of crime and incarceration.
+In addition to Richard Andrew, two other people who spoke—Prison Fellowship staff members Chad Prince and John Henry—both testified to how the love of God has brought them out of the snare of crime and incarceration.

 THE WORD BEARS FRUIT